omarysadek/epcvip-symfony-practice-test/README.md

 ## Instruction

-running locally with docker-compose (will initiate the project automatically)
+running locally with docker-compose (will initiate the project automatically, create DB and load some fixtures)

 ```
 sudo docker-compose up;